sanchitchawla/mnistneural/README.md

-# mnistneural
+# MNIST Neural Network
-Using a 3 layer feed forward Neural Network on the MNIST Dataset.
+Using a 3 layer feed forward Neural Network written in Tensorflow on the MNIST Dataset.